School Meal Provisions at St. Mark's

 With the help of the children, Ms Cunliffe (our cook) has designed a menu that will be on a 3 weekly rota.
 Please see below for details:

-Chicken tikka curry served with boiled rice & naan bread or chicken & vegetable stew with dunky bread slices.
+Chicken curry served with boiled rice and naan bread.

-Chicken burger in a bun, with oven chips and fresh salad or sweet corn.
+Chicken burger in a bun served with oven chips and fresh chopped salad.

-Margherita pizza with oven cooked potato wedges and chopped salad.
+Margherita pizza served with oven cooked chips and chopped salad with apples and sweetcorn.

 Free School Meals